Stephen King’s Comeback: Fascinating Reasons For The Author’s New Popularity

 And in the meantime, check out the trailer released just yesterday for The Mist, a Spike TV series based on a Stephen King story.

-[Featured image by Larry French/Getty Images]
+[Featured Image by Larry French/Getty Images]